When the Boat Comes In: Storyline

-The story begins in 1919 with Sergeant Jack Ford proudly still wearing his British Army uniform in his home town and re-integrating with the local community, finding attitudes have changed since 1914.
-Sgt Ford has to tactfully steer conversations away from the horrors of the trenches, and lend an ear to his traumatised fellow soldiers.
+The story begins in 1919 with Sergeant Jack Ford proudly still wearing his British Army uniform in his hometown and reintegrating with the local community, finding attitudes have changed since 1914.
+Sgt Ford has to tactfully steer conversations away from the horrors of the trenches and lend an ear to his traumatised fellow soldiers.

 Production

 The majority of episodes were written by creator James Mitchell, but in series 1 north-eastern writers Tom Hadaway, Sid Chaplin and Alex Glasgow contributed episodes, and in series 3 Jeremy Burnham and Colin Morris shared writing duties with Mitchell.
 Mitchell also wrote three tie-in books to the TV show: When the Boat Comes In, When the Boat Comes In: The Hungry Years and When the Boat Comes In: Upwards and Onwards.
 The final book brings the reader up to date with the end of the second series of the TV show.

 Series 1 of When the Boat Comes In was produced by Leonard Lewis, Series 2 and 3 were produced by Andrew Osborn, and Series 4 was produced by David Maloney.

 The traditional tune "When the Boat Comes In" was adapted by David Fanshawe and sung by Alex Glasgow for the title theme of the series.
 Fanshawe also composed the incidental music.
-The BBC revived the series in 1981, with the fourth series telling the story of Jack Ford as he returns to Britain penniless, after six years spent bootlegging in the United States, and follows him as he sets up in London.
+The BBC revived the series in 1981, with the fourth series telling the story of Jack Ford as he returns to Britain penniless after six years spent bootlegging in the United States and follows him as he sets up in London.